Planning for Your Child’s School Physical: What to Expect

 Consider mentioning any upcoming immunizations to your child to help them mentally prepare — some kids like to know in advance.
 For a complete schedule of childhood immunizations, click here.

-Here To Make Sure Your Kids Are Healthy
+Here to Make Sure Your Kids Are Healthy

 At the end of the appointment, you’ll leave the doctor’s office with an after-visit summary and completed forms.
-Your child may even receive a sticker for a job well done!
+Your child may even receive a sticker for a job well done.
 More importantly, you’ll have peace of mind knowing you’re doing all you can to help start your child’s next school year in the healthiest way possible.

 Recent Blogs